actuallyrizzn/puppet-engine/docs/README-solana-trading.md

 ### Project Structure

-- `packages/trading/autonomous-trader.js`: Core trading decision logic
+- `src/solana/trader.py`: Core trading decision logic
-- `packages/puppet-engine/trader-integration.js`: Integration with Puppet Engine
+- `src/solana/wallet.py`: Solana wallet integration
-- `packages/puppet-engine/agent-loader.js`: Agent loading with trading support
+- `src/agents/agent_manager.py`: Agent loading with trading support
-- `examples/trading-agent-demo.js`: Demo script
+- `examples/trading_agent_demo.py`: Demo script

 ### Adding New Features

 To add new trading capabilities:

-1. Add the method to the Solana Agent Kit integration in `autonomous-trader.js`
+1. Add the method to the Solana integration in `src/solana/trader.py`
 2. Update the agent configuration to allow the new method
 3. Extend the trader integration as needed